 Dance Spectrum: This concert forum presents choreography created by faculty and guest artists.
-Students must have earned grades of B or better in dance technique courses and C or better in all dance courses in the previous semester in order to be eligible for casting in Dance Spectrum.
 Usually about 8 new works are created through the semester within a schedule posted after casting has been determined.
 Rehearsals are typically in the afternoons following the second majors' technique course.
 See a typical schedule below.
 The Dance Spectrum concert is presented near the end of the fall and spring semesters.
 Auditions are held on the first Wednesday of classes each semester from 2:00-6:00 pm.
 Casting is posted by the first Friday, and rehearsals begin the following week.

-Typical Rehearsal Schedule for Dance Spectrum

-Group A choreographers Monday/Friday 4:00-6:00 Wednesday 2:00-4:00
+Typical Rehearsal Schedule for Dance Spectrum Group A choreographers Monday/Friday 4:00-6:00 Wednesday 2:00-4:00